This text is translated into Russian by google automatic human level neural machine.

 - A couple of years ago, a law was passed that prescribes to compensate the residents of the district the cost of air tickets for flights on vacation.
 How does he work in Chukotka?

 - This law is valid, but in relation to only representatives of the public sector.
 Although, within their powers, the regional authorities also compensate the costs of air travel to other categories of citizens, for example, to large families.
 In commercial companies, it is executed as far as companies can.

-By the way, Yuri Trutnev, as the vice-premier, instructed the Ministry of Transport and the governments of the Far Eastern regions of the Russian Federation in February to prepare proposals for the introduction of an effective scheme for subsidizing air travel within the Far East through co-financing from the federal and regional budgets.
-Now our specialists from relevant departments make the appropriate calculations.
+By the way, Yuri Trutnev, as Deputy Prime Minister, instructed in February the Ministry of Transport and the governments of the Far Eastern constituent entities of the Russian Federation to prepare proposals for the implementation of an effective scheme for subsidizing air travel within the Far East through co-financing from the federal and regional budgets.
+Now our specialists from specialized departments make the appropriate calculations.

 - Chukotka and tourism.
 Are these two concepts compatible?
 For example, do visitors come from neighboring Alaska or from more distant corners of the planet?

-- There are tourists from Alaska, and from Europe ...
-But, if we talk about the most common tourist format - it's cruise tourism.
-Large "white liners" often dock to our shores, if it is included in their cruise program.
+- We have tourists from both Alaska and Europe ...
+But if we talk about the most widespread tourist format, it is cruise tourism.
+Large "white liners" often dock on our shores, if this is included in their cruise program.
 What attracts them?
 Exotic, of course.
-When you can still visit the rookery of walruses, observe the life of polar bears, whales, seal or killer whales, visit picturesque Eskimo settlements (there are only three of them left), cheer for the participants of dog sled races or get acquainted with the life of the Chukchi reindeer herders.
+When will you still be able to visit a walrus rookery, observe up close the life of polar bears, whales, seals or killer whales, visit picturesque Eskimo settlements (there are only three of them left), cheer for the participants in dog sled races or get acquainted with the life of Chukchi reindeer herders.